umfieldrobotics/TURTLMap/docs/installation.md

 # TURTLMap Installation
+## System Requirements
+We recommend using Ubuntu 20.04 LTS for running TURTLMap.
+We also recommend using ROS Noetic for running the code.
+The Python version we tested is 3.8.

 ## GTSAM Installation
 We use [GTSAM](https://gtsam.org/) to implement the factor graph that gets used for the localization of the robot.
 Below are the instructions on how to build the version of GTSAM that is shipped with the TURTLMap codebase: